monsahai/Naive-Bayes-and-Logistic-Regression-for-Text-Classification/README.md

 # Naive Bayes and Logistic Regression for Text Classification
- Naive Bayes and Logistic Regression for Text Classification Implemented and evaluated Naive Bayes and Logistic Regression for text classification.
+ Naive Bayes and Logistic Regression for Text Classification(Spam/Ham) Implemented and evaluated Naive Bayes and Logistic Regression for text classification.
 Used Python to implement the algorithms.

 a.
 Downloaded the spam/ham (ham is not spam) dataset available on the elearning.